TOM'S OF MAINE CHALLENGES FAMILIES TO RECYCLE BROKEN TOYS FOR EARTH MONTH TO HELP SEND LESS WASTE TO LANDFILLS

 About Tom’s of Maine

-Tom’s of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, deodorant bar soap, body wash, body lotion, hand cream, lip balm and baby care products.
+Tom's of Maine is a leading natural products company focused on oral and personal care carrying high quality toothpaste, mouthwash, dental floss, deodorant, bar soap and body wash.
 The company has a long-standing commitment to supporting people, communities and the living planet.
 For 45 years, Tom’s of Maine has supported hundreds of nonprofit efforts by giving 10% of its profits back to organizations that support human and environmental goodness and by encouraging employees to use 5% (12 days) of employee time to volunteer.
 Tom’s of Maine employees regularly contribute suggestions for improving the company's high sustainability standards.
 And their ideas, from wind power to ways to improve recycled and recyclable packaging options, are critical to the company's sensitive way of doing business.
 Most Tom's of Maine products are vegan, kosher, halal-certified and gluten-free.
 All packaging is recyclable through a partnership with upcycling leader TerraCycle or participating municipalities.
 Tom's of Maine enjoys partnering with its consumers, suppliers and community organizations to support lasting, positive change that is good for people and the planet.
 Visit us online at TomsofMaine.com or Facebook.com/TomsofMaine.

 Founded in 2001, TerraCycle, Inc., is the world’s leader in the collection and repurposing of hard-to-recycle post-consumer waste, ranging from used chip bags to coffee capsules to cigarette butts.
 The waste is collected through free, national, brand-funded platforms called "Brigades," as well as various consumer and government-funded models.
 The collected waste is reused, upcycled or recycled into a variety of affordable, sustainable consumer products and industrial applications.
 Each year, across 21 countries, TerraCycle collects and repurposes billions of pieces of waste, donating millions of dollars to schools and charities in the process.
 TerraCycle is the subject of a new half-hour comedy, ‘Human Resources,’ on Pivot TV.
 Season two airs August 2015.
 To learn more about TerraCycle or get involved in our recycling programs, please visit www.terracycle.com.